 Zacchaeus models for us, and Jesus confirms (see Luke 19:10), that true confession is restitution.
 But confession is worthless, and forgiveness invalid, where restitution has not been made.
 America’s salvation depends on its willingness to repent, repair and relate.
 Everything else is empty rhetoric, political diatribes or pious platitudes.
 Healing is often painful, and some maladies require surgery.

-Mark Pollard was the president of the National Common Ground Coalition, a Christian organization based in Atlanta committed to Christian unity, racial reconciliation and social justice, when this article was published.
+Mark Pollard is the president of the National Common Ground Coalition, a Christian organization based in Atlanta committed to Christian unity, racial reconciliation and social justice.

 Let Forgiveness Come First